multiversx/mx-docs/docs/developers/overview.md

 ### Tutorials

-Below is a list of tutorials that one can you to get a full experience of building on MultiversX
+Below is a list of tutorials that one can you to get a full experience of building on MultiversX:

 | Name                                                                                | Description                                                      |
 |-------------------------------------------------------------------------------------|------------------------------------------------------------------|